byronwolfe.com

 Everyday - now on the iPad!

 I'm very excited to announce that Everyday: A Yearlong Photo Diary has just been released for the iPad.
 This link will take you to it at Apple's iTunes/iBook store where you can download a free abridged version, complete with a new foreword, the original introductory essay, and a small selection of the pictures.
 The full version is available for $3.99.
 I hope you'll explore the publication, and if you like it, provide feedback at the Apple bookstore.
 Most of all, please share it with your friends!
-I'm also working on versions in Italian, Spanish, Japanese, and Chinese.

 It works on all iPads running iBooks 2.2 and looks spectacular on the most recent model with the retina display.
 It will not run on iPhones.